So you’ve booked a long-haul flight, but now you’re dreading the jet lag with kids. What to do???

 At 11:30pm our 2 year old sprung out of bed and started scrambling around looking for his toys.
 His older brother soon followed suit and helped by switching on all the lights.
 Before we knew it, dinosaurs were attacking a Lego tower.
 We gave in and by 1am I was picking up the phone ordering pizza and fries from the hotel’s room service and switching on kid’s TV.

-So I turned to my fellow family travel blogging community for their advice, which I thought needed to be shared.
+So I turned to my fellow family travel blogging community for their advice on how to how to help kids with jet lag.
 Here are their tips:

 1. Consider your flight times